Architectural & Design Patterns Catalog¶

 Pattern: Abstract data access behind a domain-specific interface.

-Implementation (from orders.repository.ts):
+Implementation (from apps/order-service/src/orders/orders.repository.ts):

 @Injectable()